 Conclusion

-The emergence of the data stewardship role (Plotkin 2014) represents one of the most critical institutional shifts needed to realize this vision.
+The emergence of the data stewardship role (Plotkin 2014) represents one of the most critical organizational shifts needed to realize this vision.
 Historically, the work of managing, documenting, and maintaining data has been diffuse and undervalued—often falling to biologists without support, training, or recognition.
 As the volume and complexity of scientific data grow, so too does the need for clearly defined data stewardship responsibilities embedded within research teams and organizations.
 Training biologists in the principles and practices of data stewardship—while also supporting dedicated professionals who specialize in this work—is essential to sustaining trustworthy, reusable, and interoperable salmon data systems.

-The visionary future state is one where salmon researchers and stewards—across agencies, Indigenous Nations, academic labs, and community groups—can easily access and contribute to well-documented, versioned, and machine-readable datasets.
-In this future, field biologists, Indigenous guardians, modelers, and policymakers interact with a living knowledge system—one that is flexible, easy to implement, and rooted in principles of FAIRness Indigenous Data Sovereignty.
+The visionary future state is one where salmon researchers and stewards—across agencies, Indigenous Nations, academic laboratories, and community groups—can easily access and contribute to well-documented, versioned, and machine-readable datasets.
+In this future, field biologists, Indigenous guardians, modellers, and policymakers interact with a living knowledge system—one that is flexible, easy to implement, and rooted in principles of FAIRness and Indigenous Data Sovereignty.
 Metadata standards, controlled vocabularies, and shared governance frameworks are not afterthoughts but integral to the culture of data collection and use.
 Scientists receive credit for publishing high-quality data, and users trust the provenance and structure of the datasets they rely on to make critical management decisions.

 Realizing this vision will require investment in both people and systems.
 Key to this transformation is the emergence of the data steward as a professional role: a hybrid expert who understands operational field biology, information science, governance protocols, and community needs.
 As highlighted by Roche et al. (2020), institutionalizing data stewardship roles ensures long-term capacity for data governance, quality control, and interoperability—functions that are often neglected or left to informal actors.
 We must not only train new data stewards but also support and upskill biologists to take on stewardship responsibilities in collaborative, interdisciplinary settings.
-This is essential to address the “technical debt” of unmanaged data and to modernize research practices in line with open science norms.
-By embedding these best practices into the everyday work of data generation, documentation, publication, and reuse, we can move salmon science decisively into the era of data-intensive discovery.
+This is essential to address the data technical debt of unmanaged data and to modernize research practices in line with open science norms.
+By embedding these practices into the everyday work of data generation, documentation, publication, and reuse, we can move salmon science decisively into the era of data-intensive discovery.